MyPureCloud/developer-center-blog/source/2020-10-19-integrating-with-the-cloud/index.html.md

 1. The WebSocket-Based Notification Services
 2. AWS EventBridge

 The WebSocket-based [Notifications](/api/rest/v2/notifications/notification_service.html) service allows you to open a web socket to Genesys Cloud and subscribe to events as they occur.
 Events will be published to the WebSocket.
 This web socket does not guarantee message delivery and if the web socket is disconnected at the time message is published, it will be lost.
 This puts the onus on you as the developer to maintain socket state and to build data recovery code if the socket becomes unavailable.
-This is usually done by using the `Details` API to retrieve any data that was missed from when the web socket went down and when a new one was established.
+For example, if you are building an application that is listening for conversation details event over a web socket and you lose the web socket connection, when you re-establish the connection, you would need to use the Analytics `Details` API to retrieve any conversation data that was missed from when the web socket went down and a new socket was established.

 The second approach for consuming events is using the AWS EventBridge.
 Using AWS EventBridge, notifications from Genesys Cloud are published to AWS and then forwarded to a target object within the customer's AWS account.
 This target can be a Kinesis stream that can fire a Lambda or write the data to S3.
 While using AWS EventBridge requires an AWS account, Genesys Cloud will attempt to deliver a message to EventBridge 7 times during a 24 hour period.
 Once the message hits Kinesis, you as the integrator can configure your Kinesis stream to persist the data for up to 7 days.
 The AWS EventBridge is about to enter beta - watch for new documentation on this integration technology shortly.